 Andrássy Avenue (Andrássy út) is an iconic boulevard in Budapest that connects Erzsébet Square and the City Park.
 It was built in 1872 to divert the heavy traffic of the parallel Király street.
 It is Budapest’s equivalent of the Champs-Élysées and features a number of fine cafés, restaurants and luxury boutiques.

 Andrássy Avenue is one of Budapest’s chief shopping destinations and features a number of fine cafés, restaurants and luxury boutiques.
 It is also home to a number of embassies, theaters, Victorian apartment houses, and an array of gorgeous Neo-Renaissance mansions.
-Many unknown Hungarian artists have graced Budapest with masterpieces adorning front door porticoes and balconies on Andrássy.
+Many unknown Hungarian artists have graced Budapest with masterpieces adorning front door porticoes and balconies on Andrássy Avenue.
 It has an air of class about it and we really enjoyed our walk along this 2.5 km artery.

 5. Eat a Traditional Hungarian Lángos

 Lángos is a deep-fried flatbread that is Hungary’s most beloved snack.
 It is made from a potato dough which is then deep-fried.
 The result is a surprisingly heavy, delectably large, flat, round, crispy snack.
 It is often smeared with garlic-infused oil or butter, sour cream, grated gruyère, and a favorable sprinkling of salt.
 Other toppings such as mayonnaise or Nutella are also available.

 Being a glutton, lángos is easily one of my favorite street foods and is simply amazing!
 One of the best places in the capital to eat lángos is at Retró Lángos Büfé near the St. Stephen’s Basilica.
-I recommend getting the classic garlic-sour cream-cheese, you won’t be disappointed.
+I strongly suggest getting the classic garlic-sour cream-cheese, you won’t be disappointed.

 6. St. Stephen’s Basilica